Musk tweets Tesla self-driving rollout could take a couple of months; stock falls

-(Reuters) -Tesla Inc’s top boss Elon Musk said that Tesla is tweaking its self-driving software to “eliminate the phantom braking problem” and may release a significantly improved version within the next two to three weeks.
+(Reuters) - Tesla Inc’s top boss Elon Musk said Tesla is tweaking its self-driving software to eliminate a phantom braking problem and may release a significantly improved version within the next two to three weeks.

 Tesla shares fell 2.7% to $600.42 in morning trade, headed for a third straight decline.
 U.S. federal and state regulators have been scrutinizing Tesla’s semi-automated driving system following accidents in Texas and other areas.